JennEYoon/DeFi-ml/stockwiki/stockwiki.com/tasks-stockwiki.com.md

 ## I. Ideas:

-### Resusitate domain.
+### 1. Resuscitate domain.
 Currently in AWS with "Under Development" sign.

-### Hook up AWS SQL database.
+### 2. Hook up AWS SQL database.

  * Start by downloading some stocks and building a database.
 .